annabehling/multi_bowtie/README.md

 ## Additional code

 This repository also contains the file `igv_picker.R` which can be used to generate short-lists of candidate genes in the high, mid and low expression categories for manual IGV mapping.
 This has also been tested to work on R version 4.0.3.
+Note: with these reduced example RNA-seq files, the code does not identify any candidate genes.